Strooom/STM32WLE_PlatformIO/lib/display/display.md

 * when erasing (an area or the whole display), you only need to draw the active pixels
 * otherwise you need to also draw the inactive pixels..
 * drawing a character, is basically drawing a bitmap (of a certain size), so it makes sense to do draw bitmaps first and to use it for drawing character

+Partial Update : instead of updating all pixels, you can only update the modified ones.
+In order to allow this, we need to keep track of lowerX, upperX, lowerY and upperY which define a rectangle constraining pixel modifications.